icodeyou/passwordless-authentification-firebase/README.md

 # PASSWORDLESS AUTHENTICATION WITH FIREBASE

 ## Description
-This open source project is an example that shows you how to use Firebase Authentication without any password.
+PAF (Passwordless Authentication Firebase) is an open source Android application.
+Its purpose is to connect the user with email or phone without asking him any password.
+Get a look at the code and see how to implement Firebase Authentication.

-There are two providers :
+The app is combining two providers that don't require any password :
 - Email magic link
 - Phone Number